What We Still Open After Testing Six Coding Assistants

 Pros

-- +Seamless integration with VS Code and JetBrains
+- +Seamless integration with VS Code, JetBrains, Neovim, and Visual Studio

-- +Copilot Chat for code explanation and debugging
+- +Copilot Chat for code explanation, debugging, test generation, and documentation

-- +Broadly supported across nearly all languages and frameworks
+- +Broadly supported across nearly all programming languages and frameworks

 Cons

-- -Less codebase-aware than Cursor for multi-file tasks
+- -Less codebase-aware than Cursor for multi-file editing and cross-file refactoring tasks

 3. Claude (Anthropic)